For more interactive features, please visit this site on a tablet or desktop computer.

 |Other unintentional injury|

-With the exception of the Labor Protections indicator, which is based on UL’s Labor Rights Index, all sources of data are publicly available and include official statistics measured and formally reported by governments to international organizations.
+With the exception of the Consumer Protections indicator, which is based on a Consumers International survey of its members, all sources of data are publicly available and include official statistics measured and formally reported by governments to international organizations.
 These data may or may not be independently verified but are included only if formally reported to international organizations.
 The UL Safety Index does not include ad hoc data submitted by governments directly to the UL team.